meteorlxy/vssue/packages/docs/src/guide/vuepress.md

 - platform `github` - api package `@vssue/api-github-v3`
 - platform `gitlab` - api package `@vssue/api-gitlab-v4`
 - platform `bitbucket` - api package `@vssue/api-bitbucket-v2`
+- platform `gitee` - api package `@vssue/api-gitee-v5`
 :::

 ::: tip
-If you don't set the `locale` option, Vssue will use Vuepress's `$lang` as the language of current page.
+If you don't set the `locale` option, Vssue will use VuePress's `$lang` as the language of current page.

-> See [locale](../options/README.md#locale) of Vssue and [$lang](https://vuepress.vuejs.org/guide/global-computed.html#lang) of Vuepress
+> See [locale](../options/README.md#locale) of Vssue and [$lang](https://vuepress.vuejs.org/guide/global-computed.html#lang) of VuePress
 :::

 ### Use Vssue Component

-`Vssue` has already been registered as a Vue component, and can be used in your Vuepress markdown directly.
+`Vssue` has already been registered as a Vue component, and can be used in your VuePress markdown directly.

 ```md
 <!-- README.md -->